Gout

 - Tart cherry worked better for me than ACV, and there is more evidence supporting its use.
 I like capsules better than juice (presumably lower fructose), but both worked.

 - Baking soda works substantially better than either ACV or tart cherry.
 Put half a teaspoon in a cup of water and drink it right before bed (it's important to take it on an empty stomach).
 For me, the first dose reduces pain by about 50% overnight.
-Keep taking morning and night until pain is tolerable (approximately 2–3 days for me).
+Keep taking morning and night until pain is tolerable (usually 2–3 days for me).

 Links